Search results for:

 And copy the smtp-cli to the user sbin directory within your default PATH.

-Now we can run smtp-cli from any directory on the VPS without having to worry about including the full path to the file.
+Now we can run smtp-cli from any directory on the VPS without worrying about including the full path to the file.

-Because placing your unencrypted password in a script is pretty much the most insecure, not to mention difficult, way to manage a password, we are going to create a file that contains our password information.
-This allows us to be able to update our password easily but also makes a malicious actor at least have to look for the information.
+Because placing your unencrypted password in a script is pretty much the most insecure, not to mention difficult, way to manage a password, we will create a file that contains our password information.
+This allows us to update our password easily and makes a malicious actor at least have to look for the information.

 Note that the "SomeRandomPassword" will need to be the plaintext of your actual email password for your remote email account.